eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 batches to the Wall Unit, like when using once-only attestations (method A).
 However, in method C a Wallet Unit uses the attestations in a batch a random order, until it has used all attestations in the batch once.
-Then it ‘resets’ the batch and starts using them again, again in a random order.
+Then it 'resets' the batch and starts using them again, again in a random order.

 A batch may consist, for instance, of 20 attestations.
 If so, any